 There will be a maths lesson Monday to Thursday that teaches, practises and embeds particular areas of mathematics for an hour and 5 minutes.
 Teachers are encouraged not to race through areas of learning but instead ensure children have an understanding of the area before moving on.
 Each lesson starts with a 5 to 10 minute daily practise which revisits previous learning.
 On a Friday morning there will be a 45-minute arithmetic lesson.
 For KS1 and years 3 and 4 this lesson will focus on number recall and improving the speed of mental calculations.
 For years 5 and 6 this will be arithmetic based questions, again to help improve each child’s speed and confidence.
-This had a positive impact on last year’s Year 6 and the arithmetic test scores were much improved.
+This had a positive impact on the last 2 year’s Year 6 and the arithmetic test scores were much improved.
 In September 2020, Year 6 will have their arithmetic lesson on a Monday.

-From Y2 onwards there will be four focussed reading lessons a week which will be text based work.
+From Year 2 onwards there will be four focussed reading lessons a week which will be text based work.
 This will be an opportunity for pupils to become immersed in a text, to foster a love of reading through reading aloud and delving deeper into the reading material.

 Class texts will be chosen carefully to match class learning and engage pupils in literature and language.
 Sometimes these texts will be the same as the class book in the English Writing lesson.
 Texts will embed children’s knowledge but also challenge them in terms of language acquisition and promote a literary language rich environment in the classroom.

-There is an expectation for every child to be heard read in school at least once a week (with vulnerable children to be heard even more) and incentives to read at home regularly including dojos and Buster’s book club.
+In Key Stage 2, there is an expectation for every child to be heard read in school at least once a week (with vulnerable children to be heard even more) and incentives to read at home regularly including dojos and Buster’s book club.
 In EYFS and KS1 children will be regularly immersed in favourite and classic children’s picture books, through story times and be heard read at least 3 times a week.

 There are 4 twenty-five minute slots for Spelling, Grammar and Punctuation lessons in Key Stage 2 a week.
-With grammar and punctuation teaching happening in the writing lessons as well, this is an opportunity to consolidate what has already been taught but most of the lessons will be spelling based with a new approach to spelling being designed for Key Stage 2 by the English team which will start running from the beginning of term 2.
-Looking at the books spelling is a particular weakness that needs to be focussed on this year.
+With grammar and punctuation teaching happening in the writing lessons as well, this is an opportunity to consolidate what has already been taught but most of the lessons will be spelling based with a new approach to spelling being designed for Key Stage 2 by the English team which will start by term 2.

-At the end of last year, writing books across the school were becoming a strength with the quality of writing on the whole being strong.
-This year, at Charing, these high standards of writing are expected in all subjects and books.
-To support this both Science and RE have been moved to a Friday morning as it was found that the children at Charing are more motivated in the morning than the afternoon.
+In recent years, writing in English books across the school were becoming a strength but we now need to see high quality writing in all subject areas.
+To support this, both Science and RE have been moved to a Friday morning.
+This will be on a Monday for Year 6 from September 2020.
 RE and Science, despite not being subjects that children have to undertake statutory testing for, are key subjects that should hold the same importance and have the same high outcomes as English and Maths.
 The Science areas of learning are planned out by the Science subject leader and are linked to the national curriculum.
 Wherever possible links will be made between Science and the class’ general topic to broaden and deepen understanding.
-RE is taught specifically on a Friday morning across the school because that is the day our Christian Distinctiveness leader works and her presence will help develop the teaching of RE across the school as well as continuing to help the school create its own distinct Christian character.

 Every afternoon will start with five minutes of Mindfulness.
 This will give children an opportunity to manage their thoughts and pause, reflect and be present in the moment.
 They will be guided by their class teacher.
 This mindfulness approach is designed to feed into lessons where children are reflective and open and can approach the curriculum with broadmindedness and a natural curiosity for new experiences.